BertolotoLucas/BertolotoLucas/README.md

-## Nice to meet you, i'm Lucas Bertoloto!
+## Nice to meet you, I am Lucas Bertoloto!

 ## Welcome to my GitHub profile 👋